rajatchaturvedi005/rajatchaturvedi005/README.md

-- 👋 Hi, I’m Rajat Chaturvedi
+- 👋 Hi, I’m Rajat Chaturvedi from Bengaluru, India.
 - 👀 I am currently working as a Data Engineer.
 I am an aspiring Backend Engineer.
 - I am using this platform to show case my Coding, Backend Dev, Data Engineering and DSA skills.